Located along the east coast of Oita Prefecture, Beppu is a hot spring city surrounded by beautiful sea and mountains.

-You can find cheap bath houses ranging from 100 Yen, to fancier ones in Kanawa area with 500 yen or more than 1000 yen (~$10).
+You can find cheap bathhouses ranging from 100 Yen to fancier ones in the Kanawa area with 500 yen or more than 1000 yen (~$10).

-The Hells of Beppu got its name from the ancient time as people assumed it was cursed when seeing the gas and water bubbled up from the land so violently.
+The Hells of Beppu got its name from ancient times as people assumed it was cursed when seeing the gas and water bubbled up from the land so violently.

-Because they can reach approximately 98 degrees Celsius, these Hells, or called as Jigoku, are for viewing only, not for bathing, unless you want to be boiled.
+Because they can reach approximately 98 degrees Celsius, these Hells, or Jigoku, are for viewing only, not for bathing, unless you want to be boiled.

 How to get there?